ydroulis/marvel/README.md

 yarn start
 ```

-Or run build comanto to build the app for pruduction
+Or run build comand to build the app for pruduction

 ```bash
 npm next build